 6. Plants That Repel Rabbits

 Many people think that garlic is a good rabbit repellent.
 It may be if you crush it up, but it’s mostly the oil that rabbits don’t like because it’s strong.
-However, it’s generally ineffective when it comes to protecting your plants, even if you put right on top of the leaves.
+However, it’s ineffective when it comes to protecting your plants, even if you put right on top of the leaves.

 Frequently Asked Questions

 It’s understandable that you’ll have a lot of questions when it comes to keeping the rabbits away from your hostas.
-I picked out the biggest ones I noticed that people asked most frequently and answered them for you below all in one spot.
+I picked out the biggest ones I noticed people asked most frequently and answered them for you below all in one spot.

 Can you spray deterrents directly on your hostas to keep rabbits away?